 The legal restrictions and requirements that apply at each level of protection are set out in the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 – referred to in this guidance as “the Regulations”.
 (The link above provides the latest text of the Regulations, including amendments that have been made over time.)
 The Regulations state that a person who is responsible for a place of worship, carrying on a business or providing a service must also have regard to guidance issued by the Scottish Ministers about measures which should be taken to minimise the risk of the incidence and spread of coronavirus on those premises.
 This guidance is issued for that purpose in relation to places of worship

 At all protection levels, places of worship are able to open for individual prayer and communal worship, and individuals may travel to attend their usual place of worship located in another area – see Advice for those attending a place of worship.

 Places of worship are able to open for the following purposes:

 - congregational services, including pre-arranged or scheduled acts of worship and communal prayer

 - marriage ceremonies and, where celebrants in a faith community undertake them, civil partnerships registrations (separate guidance is available for wedding ceremonies and civil partnership registrations)

-Opening for any permitted purposes remains subject to physical distancing and hygiene safeguards.
+Opening for any purpose remains subject to 2m physical distancing and hygiene safeguards.

-This guidance is not an instruction to reopen places of worship for any of the permitted purposes.
-Each place of worship should make its own decision about when it is ready to do this and should only reopen if this can be done safely.
+This guidance is not an instruction to open places of worship for any purpose.
+Each place of worship should make its own decision about when it is ready to do this and should only open if it is satisfied this can be done safely.
 Any place of worship that is reopening must take the contents of this guidance into consideration along with any other relevant coronavirus guidance.

 This guidance is based on scientific and medical advice at the time of writing.
 It does not constitute legal advice.
-Please ensure that you are reviewing the latest version of this guidance.
+Please ensure that you are viewing the latest version of this guidance.